Setting Up GitLab CI/CD for Astro Blog Deployment to Cloudflare Pages

 Option A: Use Shared Runners (Easier)

-If your GitLab instance has shared runners enabled:
+If your instance has shared runners:

 1. Go to SettingsCI/CDRunners

-2. Enable Shared runners for this project
+2. Enable Shared runners

 Option B: Set Up Project Runner (More Control)

-If you need a dedicated runner:
+For a dedicated runner:

 # On your GitLab Runner server (can be same as GitLab host)